 How can you use OTG on your smartphone or tablet?

-Just having a device that is OTG compatible isn’t enough though as you’ll also need a suitable OTG cable for your device.
-Of course, you can easily grab one for a few bucks at a few online portals, including over at Amazon.com.
-Furthermore, to connect storage devices such as a USB flash drive or a hard drive, you may also need an app like USB Host Controller or Total Commander.
+If your device is OTG compatible, you’ll also need a suitable OTG cable for your device.
+You can grab one for a few bucks from a few online portals, including Amazon.com.
+To connect storage devices such as a USB flash drive or a hard drive, you may also need an app such as USB Host Controller or Total Commander.

 What can I do with USB OTG?

-When you know how to use USB OTG it's possible to couple your smartphone or tablet along with peripheral devices that can be made to control it, like mice or a keyboard.
-Of course, there are some restrictions, such as some higher tech mice with multiple buttons not always working, but for the most part the basic operations are enabled.
-This type of functionality can be easily used to convert tablets and larger sized devices into a spare laptop on the fly.
+When you know how to use USB OTG it's possible to couple your smartphone or tablet with peripheral devices that can be made to control it, like mice or a keyboard.
+There are some restrictions – for example gaming mice with a billion buttons might not be fully compatible – but for the most part the basic operations are enabled, and that means it's easy to turn, say, a tablet into a laptop by sticking an external keyboard into it.

 Even the connection of storage devices such as USB sticks or external hard drives can be achieved with USB OTG.
 Using a file manager on your device, you can directly access data on an external storage device and play movies or music without having to store them on your device.
 Alternatively, you can use it as a non-cloud based back-up storage for storing your photos, music, and other files from your smartphone.